Margaret Chase Smith

-Margaret Madeline Chase on December 14, 1897, in Skowhegan, Maine.
-The wife of U.S. representative Clyde Smith, Margaret Chase Smith became an important political force in her own right in the twentieth century.
-After graduating from high school in 1916, she worked as a teacher in her hometown’s one-room schoolhouse.
+Margaret Madeline Chase was born on December 14, 1897, in Skowhegan, Maine.
+The wife of U.S. Congressman Clyde Smith, Margaret Chase Smith became an important political force in her own right in the 20th century.

 For several years after her marriage, Margaret Smith served on the Republican State Committee.
 She left her post to help her husband with his 1936 run for the U.S. House of Representatives.
 Once he was elected, Smith became his secretary.
 She handled everything from mundane tasks, such as filing, to helping him prepare his speeches.
 Unfortunately, her husband died of a heart attack in April 1940.
 Margaret Smith assumed his position in the House shortly after his passing and held on to the post after winning in a special election that June.

-During her eight years in the House of Representatives, Smith voted guided by her conscience rather than just following the party line.
-She supported the Selective Service Act of 1940 and voted against the Smith-Connally Anti-Strike Act, which she believed would hurt her constituents in Maine’s shipyards.
+During her eight years in the House of Representatives, Smith demonstrated that she acted according to her conscience instead of simply following the party line.
+She supported the Selective Service Act of 1940 and voted against the Smith-Connally Anti-Strike Act of 1943, which she believed would hurt her constituents in Maine’s shipyards.
 Smith also bridged party lines to support President Franklin D. Roosevelt’s New Deal legislation.

 A career-long believer in a strong military, Smith toured U.S. bases in the South Pacific as a member of the House Naval Affairs Committee.
 Additionally, as an advocate for women’s rights, she co-sponsored the Equal Rights Amendment with Congresswoman Winifred Stanley in the mid-1940s, and worked on improving the status of women in the military.